Unfair Mensa test -- Horsedealer

 His reply:

-"I assume the buyer was crooked and knew the check was worthless, so it was
+"I assume the buyer was crooked and knew the cheque was worthless, so it was

 not an 'extraordinary event' but integral to the scenario.
 He was basically a